jeremy-rifkin/cpptrace/README.md

 ### FAQ: What about C++23 `<stacktrace>`?

 Some day C++23's `<stacktrace>` will be ubiquitous.
 And maybe one day the msvc implementation will be acceptable.
-The main motivation for this library was  The original motivation for cpptrace was to support projects using older C++ standards and as the library has grown its functionality has extended beyond the standard library's implementation.
+The original motivation for cpptrace was to support projects using older C++ standards and as the library has grown its functionality has extended beyond the standard library's implementation.

 Plenty of additional functionality is planned too, such as stack tracing from signal handlers, stack tracing other threads, and generating lightweight stack traces on embedded devices that can be resolved either on embedded or on